Headlights are one of the most important bits on your car – after all, without them, you won’t be able to see anything while driving in the dark.

 If you don’t have any car shampoo on hand, any water-based cleaning product should do the trick – just make sure that you make sure you buff or wipe off any excess residue, as you’ll need to break out the cloth and cleaning equipment again to remove the mark it’ll leave when it dries.

 It’s important that you don’t use washing-up liquid or acidic cleaning products, as these can cause damage to the car’s headlights and any other part of the car they come into contact with.

 How to clean car headlights with toothpaste

-How to clean headlights using sandpaper
+How to clean car headlights with sandpaper

 - Wet headlight and 400-grit sandpaper with warm water

-- Sand in horizontal lines to finish
+- Once you’ve sanded the whole headlight, sand in horizontal lines to finish.

 - Go over the headlight again with wet 600-grit sandpaper, using a circular motion

 - Once you’ve sanded the whole headlight, wash it off with clean water

 - Go over the headlight again with wet 2000-grit sandpaper, using a circular motion